dkolmakov/hm/README.md

 ### Current status

-Currently implemented functionality allows to load commands by the directory they were executed in.
+Currently implemented functionality allows to search for commands by the directory they were executed in and load them to the bash history.

 ### Planned features